 If you have met your offer

-If UCAS has sent us your results, we'll confirm your place through UCAS Track.
+If UCAS has sent us your results, we'll confirm your place through the UCAS Hub.

-Once we confirm your place, you don't need to do anything else in UCAS Track.
+Once we confirm your place, you don't need to do anything else on the UCAS Hub.

 When we have confirmed your place at Bath you can apply for accommodation if you have not already done so.